mukamel-lab/SingleCellFusion_Loompy-Obsolete/README.rst

 Cells profiled by each technique can then be analyzed together in a joint, lower dimensional space.

-The package is still under active development and function parameters will continue to change over time.
-A changelog of SingleCellFusion_Loompy's development can be viewed `here <docs/changelog.rst>`_.
+The package is the implementation of SingleCellFusion based on `Loompy <http://loompy.org/>`_.
+It is still under development and function parameters will continue to change over time.
+A changelog of
+SingleCellFusion_Loompy's development can be viewed `here <docs/changelog.rst>`_.
+For a lite implementation of this computational tool, please go to `SingleCellFusion <https://github.com/mukamel-lab/SingleCellFusion/>`_.

 Requirements
 ------------